iPhone App iPhone App on iTunes

 Baamayna Bandish A bandish in which the syllables of a bandish are same as the notation of the bandish.
 For eg. Suraso Rang, the notation is S R S R G.

-Bhajan A Hindu devotional song, usually sung in light classical style.
+Bhajan A Hindu devotional song, usually sung in light style, mostly in Bhajani Theka.

 Bhava A Sanskrit word used to denote the mental change brought about by the perception of a sentiment or emotion.